 Drivers convicted of reckless driving will have six demerits applied to their license.
 According to Virginia law, any adult who has 12 or more demerit points in a year will need to complete a driver’s education course.
 Drivers who do not complete the driver’s education course within a certain amount of time will have their license suspended.
 In some cases, an experienced attorney can get your reckless driving charges reduced to a charge of improper driving.
 The penalties for drivers convicted of improper driving are much less severe than those penalties assessed for drivers convicted of reckless driving.

 Contact Us To Learn More

 If you are facing a charge for reckless driving in Virginia – contact The Brown Firm PLLC today.
 Having experienced legal representation by your side could mean the difference between expensive fines and jail time or, a lesser penalty.
-We offer free initial in-person or phone consultations so that you can understand your options before making a decision.
+We offer initial in-person or phone consultations so that you can understand your options before making a decision.
 Don’t risk receiving a more sever penalty, entrust your case to our firm and let us fight on your behalf.